pygame/pygame/docs/reST/ref/freetype.rst

    passed explicitly to each method call.
 Because of the way the caching system works, specifying a default size on the constructor doesn't imply a performance gain over manually passing the size on each function call.
+   If the font is bitmap and no *size* is given, the default size is set to the first available size for the font, if possible.

    If the font file has more than one font, the font to load can be chosen with the *index* argument.
 An exception is raised for an out-of-range font index